 The third form of a structure or union specifier can be used prior to a declaration that gives the complete specification of the structure or union in situations in which the size of the structure or union is unnecessary.
-The size is unnecessary in two situations: when a pointer to a structure or union is being declared and when a typedef name is declared to be a synonym for a
+The size is unnecessary in two situations: when a pointer to a structure or union is being declared and when a typedef name is declared to be a synonym for a structure or union.
+This, for example, allows the declaration of a pair of structures that contain pointers to each other.

 The names of members of each struct or union have their own name space, and do not conflict with each other or with ordinary variables.
 A particular member name cannot be used twice in the same structure, but it can be used in several different structures in the same scope.
 Names that are used for tags reside in a single name space.
 They do not conflict with other names or with names used for tags in an enclosing scope.
 This tag name space, however, consists of tag names used for all struct, union, or enum declarations.
 Thus the tag name of an enum may conflict with the tag name of a struct in the same scope.
-(See "Disambiguating Names" on page 37.)
+(See "Disambiguating Names" on page 40.)